 This is a little village which was originally built for an airbase.
 The stop is 1-5 minutes.

-This is a Russian border post where the train stops for 2 or more hours.
-The stop is from 1-3 hours depending on which train.
+This is a Russian border post where the train stops from 1 to 3 hours depending on which train you take.

-This is the capital of Mongolia which was founded in 1639 and was often moved along the Selenga river through Orhon and Tuul until it gained its present location.
+The capital of Mongolia, founded in 1639, Ulan-Bataar was often moved along the Selenga river through Orhon and Tuul until it gained its present location.
 The city is strategically located on the great tea route between China, Russia and Europe.
-The train will stop for half an hour in Ulan-Bataar.
-The train station has many traders that can change money for you but using a bad exchange rate so watch out!
+The stop is 30 minutes.

-From this point, the train begins to go uphill.
+At this point, the train begins to travel uphill.
 Once at the top, when the train starts its way back down, it heads along a twisting section of track and provides a great opportunity for you to take great pictures of the landscape and train itself.

 The Chojr station looks like a cake and has a statue of VVT Ertvuntz, the first Mongolian cosmonaut.
 The town was an airbase during the Soviet period.
-Chojr is right in the middle of the Gobi Desert and has a population of approximately13 thousand.
-The train stop is 15 minutes.
+Chojr is right in the middle of the Gobi Desert and has a population of about 13 thousand.
+The stop is 15 minutes.

-This is the Mongolian border with China and is decorated with lights.
-Here you will have to show your customs declaration and immigration forms.
+This is the Mongolian border with China.
+At this stop, you will have to show your customs declaration and immigration forms.
 The luggage of Chinese and Mongolia traders and foreign travelers is checked more carefully than others.
-The whole procedure takes 1-1,5 hours.
+The whole procedure takes 1-1.5 hours.

-It appears that Mongolia and China are in competition to see who will win a prize for the most annoying border service.
+This is the Chinese side of the border.
 At the station, the wheels of the train are changed to fit the Chinese tracks.
-If you will leave the train, please take warm clothes.
+If you leave the train, please take warm clothes.
 The stop is approximately 4 hours.

 At this point, the train crosses the Great Wall of China for the first time.

 This is a large industrial city with a population of over 2 million.
-The city is known as an industrial center and is home to numerous coal mines.
-One of the main attractions is a group of Buddhist cave temples Yungang Grottoes.
-However, the stop is short - 8 minutes.
+The city is an industrial center and is home to numerous coal mines.
+One of the main attractions is a group of Buddhist cave temples, the Yungang Grottoes.
+However, the stop is only 8 minutes.